 Overall, this alternative could have a negligible beneficial effect on air quality in the Cattle Point peninsula, but would have no effect on air quality in the region.
-There would be no impairment to this resource as a result of this alternative.

 4.3.3 Hydrology

 Bluff erosion could affect the movement of surface and ground water in the affected area; however, this is a natural process and would continue regardless of the alternative.
 The existing road surface is made up of impermeable pavement that does not allow water to penetrate the ground over the road surface area.
 Impermeable surfaces accelerate the movement of water, causing higher transport capacities and increasing erosion as well as changing runoff characteristics of a watershed.
 Because of the low level of residential development and low road density in the project area, the amount of impermeable surface in the project area is low.
 The no action alternative would lead to obliteration of the existing roadway at the bluff site through natural erosion.
 This would lead to a slight reduction in impermeable road surface in the project area.